 Each person’s situation is different – not everyone with the same type of cancer will make the same decision about work.
 It’s best to do what feels right for you.

-What are my rights regarding privacy and disclosure?
+Your rights regarding privacy and disclosure

 Your employer needs your consent to tell others about your illness and treatment unless it’s a serious health risk to others, in which case they may be able to disclose this information without your consent (but only to the extent necessary to reduce the risk).
 If you believe your health information has been shared without your consent, talk to your employer.
 The person who shared the information may be disciplined.
 You can seek advice from the Office of the Australian Information Commissioner.

 If you take paid personal leave because you are sick, your employer may require a medical certificate or other evidence confirming that you're not fit for work The certificate doesn’t have to say you have cancer.
 Depending how long you are away, your employer may ask for some details about why you are absent.

 What and how much you tell your employer will depend on your preferences, your workplace and the kind of relationship you have with your employer.